 For a sensory overload unlike any other, Huaraz’s central market is… an experience.
 Potentially the smelliest market I’ve encountered in South America, it is worth walking around just to get a glimpse at what a real local market is like.
 I’m talking guinea pigs cut open, bloody cow heads, and dozens of other animal parts that I would never be able to tell you what they were.

 Where To Stay in Huaraz

-As a backpacker, accommodation in Huaraz is the stuff our dreams are made of.
-Finding a place to stay in Huaraz is pretty easy and even by Peru’s standards, very cheap.
+As a backpacker, accommodation in Huaraz is the stuff dreams are made of.
+Finding a place to stay is easy and even by Peru’s standards, very cheap.
 Right off the bus, I saw hostels offering rooms for as low as 10 soles ($3) a night with breakfast included.
 I wasn’t keen on finding out what made those rooms so cheap so I opted for somewhere a bit nicer.
 And I’m very glad I did.

 Without a doubt, the best place for backpackers to stay in Huaraz is Selina.
 This extravagant hostel felt more like a mansion than a backpacker hostel.
 I’ve stayed at far grimier places for far more money.
 Despite Selina being a cheap place to stay, it was a far cry from what one would imagine a backpacker hostel to be like.

 The property was complete with everything you could ask for and more.
 The aesthetic is incredible and it makes for a great place to socialize.
 If you don’t feel like shelling out money for a meal, then why not cook it yourself?
 Hostels often offer common kitchens so travelers can save money but Selina’s kitchen is something else.
 It is spacious, beautiful, and has an incredible view of the mountains in the background.